 The primary purpose of the Audit & Risk Committee is to protect the interests of the Bank's shareholders and to assist the Directors in conducting their role effectively so that the Bank's decision-making capability and the accuracy of its reporting and financial results are maintained at a high level at all times.
 The Committee assists the Board in fulfilling its supervisory and monitoring responsibility for effective financial reporting, risk management, control and governance and this by, inter alia, reviewing any financial information, statements and disclosures to be issued, systems of governance, systems of internal control established by management and the Board, the risk management processes as well as the external and internal audit processes.
+The Audit & Risk Committee met six (6) times during the period under review.

-With respect to Risk Management, the Committee, inter alia, reviews risk management reports from management which reports enable the Committee (and the Board) to consider the process of risk identification and management, to assess the risks involved in the Bank's business and to understand how they are controlled and monitored by Management.
-The Committee also advises the Board on the Bank's overall current and future risk appetite and strategy and assists the Board in overseeing the implementation of that strategy by Management.
+With respect to Risk Management, the Committee, interalia, reviews risk management reports from management which reports enable the Committee (and the Board) to consider the process of risk identification and management, to assess the risks involved in the Bank's business and to understand how they are controlled and monitored by management.
+The Committee also advises the Board on the Bank's overall current and future risk appetite and strategy and assists the Board in overseeing the implementation of that strategy by management.

-The Audit & Risk Committee is currently composed of the following three non-executive independent Board Members: Michael C. Bonello (Chairman), Graham A. Fairclough and Michael Zammit.
-In order to ensure continuity, Kimon Palamidis was appointed as the fourth person from among the Board's non-executive Members who will serve on the Audit & Risk Committee should any one of the above appointed Members be unavailable, as the case may be, and this in accordance with the Audit & Risk Committee's Terms of Reference.
+The Audit & Risk Committee is currently composed of the following three (3) non-executive independent Board Members: Michael C. Bonello (Chairman), Graham A. Fairclough and Michael Zammit.
+In order to ensure continuity, Kimon Palamidis was appointed as the fourth person from among the Board's non-executive Members who will serve on the Audit & Risk Committee should any one of the above appointed members be unavailable, as the case may be, and this in accordance with the Audit & Risk Committee's Terms of Reference.